taehyunlim/reactnd-wyr-questionnaire/README.md

 ## Contributing and Licensing

 Any comment or pull request will be greatly appreciated.
-Licensed under the MIT License and extends (the copyright and the license notices of Facebook)[https://github.com/facebook/create-react-app/blob/master/LICENSE].
+Licensed under the MIT License and extends [the copyright and the license notices of Facebook](https://github.com/facebook/create-react-app/blob/master/LICENSE).